 BI125L is the laboratory portion of BI125 and MUST be taken concurrently.
 The course consists of one three-hour laboratory period per week.
-Prerequisite: BI124-124L and Prerequisite or concurrent enrollment in both EN 110 and MA 110 (or higher).
+Prerequisite: BI124, BI124L and Prerequisite or concurrent enrollment in both EN110 and MA 110 (or higher).
 Co requisite: BI125.

+BI157

-BI157 (3) PRINCIPLES OF BIOLOGY I SP
+PRINCIPLES OF BIOLOGY I

+SP

 The first semester of a two-semester course covers basics of evolutionary theory and Sub-cellular through cellular biology.
 It is required for all biology majors and may be used by others to satisfy the general education requirements.
 It includes three hours of lecture weekly.
 The lab, BI 157L, MUST be taken concurrently.
-Prerequisite: BI 100 & BI 100L and Co requisite: BI 157L.
-Students majoring in other programs or minoring in Biology may substitute another introductory science class for BI 100 or request a waiver of the prerequisite.
+Prerequisite: Grade C or better in both BI100 and BI100L or concurrent enrollment in both EN110 and MA110 (or higher).
+Students majoring in other programs or minoring in Biology may substitute another introductory science class for BI100 and BI100L or request a waiver of the prerequisite.
+Co requisite: BI157L.